 - Polyester fiberfill

 Cut pieces in the following order.
-Patterns A–C are here.
-When cutting Pattern A center circle from fabric, be sure to add a 1/4" seam allowance beyond drawn line.
+Click on "Download this Project" above for Patterns A–C. When cutting Pattern A center circle from fabric, be sure to add a 1/4" seam allowance beyond drawn line.

 From light gray print, cut:

 - 1 of Pattern A